microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-migration.md

 ## Hints

 * You can do the import/export from within the containers for PostgreSQL and MySQL that you created in the prereqs.
-Alternatively, if database copy tools are installed on your machine, you can connect to the database from your computer as well.
+Alternatively, if the database copy tools are installed on your machine, you can connect to the database from your computer as well.
 * You can install the editor of your choice in the container (e.g.`apt update` and `apt install vim`) in case you need to make changes to the MySQL dump file
 * For both MySQL and PostgreSQL, you can use Azure Data Factory to copy the data.
 * You are free to choose other 3rd party tools like MySQLWorkbench, dbeaver for this challenge